Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Mean chiral displacement

 For a single-particle quantum walk the theoretical findings corroborate the experimental measurements for ${\cal P}_1(t)$ performed in photonic lattices~\cite{Cardano2017,Wang2019} thus confirming that ${\cal P}_1(t)$ is able to capture the bulk states' topology (see Fig.~\ref{fig:noint}).
 Evaluating analytically ${\cal P}_1(t)$ when a doublon or a trion are injected into the lattice is not an easy task, since it requires evaluation of various combinations of full Green's functions.
 The presence of strong on-site interaction requires a careful analysis, and there is no guarantee that perturbation theory works for large $U$.

-In $SU(N)$ models, a fractions of an $N$-ion amplitude can break away due to quantum fluctuations.
-The breakaway parts correspond to possible subsystems of an $N$-ion.
+In SU($N$) models, a fraction of a dressed $N$-ion amplitude can break away due to quantum fluctuations.
 These excitations will propagate at a faster maximum velocity due to a smaller mass.
-Figure~\ref{fig:ldos_su2_3} shows the time evolution for the density profile for (a) $SU(2)$ and (b) $SU(3)$ models.
-We identify for the $SU(2)$ case, excitations propagating with the single-particle velocity $v_1$, while for an $SU(3)$ model, there are offshoots with velocities corresponding to single particles and to doublons with $v_2$.
+Figure~\ref{fig:ldos_su2_3} shows the time evolution for the density profile for (a) SU(2) and (b) SU(3) models.
+We identify, for the SU(2) case, excitations propagating with the single-particle velocity $v_1$, while for an SU(3) model, there are offshoots with velocities corresponding to single particles, $v_1$, and to dressed doublons, $v_2$.
 The figures eliminate all amplitudes above a certain threshold, such that the small losses propagating with $v_1$ or $v_2$ are visible.
+In the SU(2) model we record $\mathcal P_1(t)$ and ${\cal P}_2(t)$, defined as